From the Bridge: by Dorie Cox

 “This whole business is appearance,” a captain said.
 “Everything is about the profile; the cosmetics, the dress, all of it.”

 As always, individual comments are not attributed to any one person in particular so as to encourage frank and open discussion.
-The attending captains are identified in a photograph on page A15.
+The attending captains are identified in an accompanying photograph.

 “Even yachts are discriminated against, it’s part of the definition of the industry,” another captain said.
 “That’s what yachting is.